JamesBanez/PCA-Web-Application/README.md

 # ched-web-app
-This application serves as a requirement for Software Design course.
+This application serves as a requirement for Design Project.